Sign up to our Newsletter

 • Domestic abuse: often called domestic abuse lawyers, these lawyers help victims of domestic abuse file and submit their reports and file motions for safety

 While most people associate family law with just divorces, these lawyers actually cover a range of topics!
-Some lawyers may choose to only focus on one of these types of cases or may tackle them all!
+Some lawyers may choose to focus only on one of these types of cases or tackle them all!

 Family Lawyer Salary and Job Outlook